 Bill Russell Takes Over Game 7

 The two teams traded punches while Russell grabbed every rebound in sight.
-Playing the entire game, including the five-minute overtime period, he hauled in 40 (!) boards, nearly half of the team’s 82 total.
-He tied his 1960 NBA Finals record for most rebounds in a single game.
+Playing the entire game, including the five-minute overtime period, he hauled in 40 (!) boards, nearly half of the team's 82 total.
+For context on both of those numbers, the 2021-22 Boston Celtics average 43 total rebounds a game in their Playoff-run, meanwhile, Russell is out there tying his 1960 NBA Finals record for most rebounds in a single game.
 Offensively, he poured in 30 points, going 8-of-18 from the field and 14-of-17 from the free-throw line.
 The performance pushed the Celtics to a 110-107 victory and fourth consecutive NBA title.

 Forget the spotlight and stats; Russell didn't need them.
 All he needed was the win.
 Whether that's scoring 5 points or 30, the five-time regular-season MVP and 12-time All-Star embraced the role best suited for his team's success.
 It's the reason the Finals MVP trophy is named after him.
 It's the reason he has 11 championships and is the greatest winner in NBA history.